-There is a very high incidence of AIDS and other STIs amongst prostitutes as well as various scams, drugs, drugging, crime, thievery, blackmail, coercion, trafficking, and violence in the prostitution industry.
+There is a very high incidence of AIDS and other STIs amongst sex workers as well as various scams, drugs, drugging, crime, thievery, blackmail, coercion, trafficking, and violence in the prostitution industry.

 Although many of the girls and women, and to a lesser extent boys and men, in the prostitution industry are doing so willingly (though still not completely by choice, as it’s typically seen as an economic necessity), many of those involved are trafficked and are essentially slaves.

 Respect holds a high value in Thailand and it is expected, although foreign tourists are given much wider latitude by the generally-tolerant Thais.
 Thais tend to be polite and they very much appreciate politeness.